Nepal Travel Guide and FAQ’s

 We are also a member of the NMA, Nepal Mountaineering Association.
 You can find our registry at the NMA here.

-On top all our guides have successfully completed training at KEEP, Kathmandu Environmental Education Project.
+On top of all, our guides have completed training at KEEP the Kathmandu Environmental Education Project.

-Managing director Gomba Sherpa is a personal member of TAAN and the NMA for over 25 years.
+Managing director Gomba Sherpa has been a personal member of TAAN and the NMA for over 25 years.

 What is the difference between a teahouse trek and a camping trek?

 During a teahouse trek, you hike daily from teahouse to teahouse.
-At the teahouse, you will have your food and drinks, and you spend the night in a basic room.
-In teahouses, you have western toilets and sometimes only squad toilets.
-Teahouse treks usually are more visited by tourists than camping treks.
+Here, you’ll have your food and drinks, and you’ll spend the night in a basic room.
+You have western toilets and sometimes only squat toilets.
+Teahouse treks are usually more visited by tourists than camping treks.

 How long do I hike per day?

-On average you will hike 4 to 7 hours per day.
-This is including lunch stops and short rest breaks.
+On average, you you’ll hike 4 to 7 hours per day.
+This includes lunch stops and short rest breaks.
 Sometimes a trekking day will be longer, depending on the distance between teahouses or campsites.
 Please check our web page about Trek Grading for more information.

 How fit do I have to be to do a trek?